Trans-Texas Airways: Route of the Starliners

 ROUTE EXPANSION

-TTA finally received authority to grow beyond the borders of Texas in 1953.
-Service was inaugurated to nine airports in Arkansas as well as to Shreveport, Louisiana, and Memphis, Tennessee.
-Six new stations in Texas, including Austin, the state capital, were also added to TTA’s route map while the airline was allowed to suspend operations at the under-performing cities of Alice, Nacogdoches, and McCamey.
+TTA finally received authority to expand beyond the borders of Texas in 1953.
+Service was inaugurated to nine airports in Arkansas, Shreveport, Louisiana, and Memphis, Tennessee.
+Six new stations in Texas, including Austin, the state capital, were also added to TTA’s route map, while the airline was allowed to suspend operations at the underperforming cities of Alice, Nacogdoches, and McCamey.

-On January 1, 1956, TTA expanded further by linking Laredo with San Antonio, Austin, Fort Worth and Dallas, a major route across Texas touching five of the state’s important cities.
-On January 22, the airline also inaugurated service to Lake Charles and Lafayette, Louisiana.
+On 1 January 1956, TTA expanded further by linking Laredo with San Antonio, Austin, Fort Worth, and Dallas, a major route across Texas touching five of the state’s important cities.
+On 22 January, the airline also inaugurated service to Lake Charles and Lafayette, Louisiana.

 STARLINERS BECOME SUPER STARLINERS